tkinsoon/microservices-enablement/README.md

 ## Lab 3 - PKS 101

-This lab consists of **TWO** parts.
-Part I provides you the steps to setup your PKS on the Google Cloud Platform (GCP).
+This lab consists of **TWO** parts: Part I provides you the steps to setup your PKS on the Google Cloud Platform (GCP).
 Once the setup is done, you will need to create a new PKS clsuter in Part II, and deploy the container(s) to the newly created cluster (same as Lab 2)

 [Click here to start your lab](./labs/03-lab3.md)